Health & Wellness

 To receive emergency hospital care, your parent or guardian must have completed the electronic Parental Consent to Treat form provided in the online enrollment portal.
 Students who do not submit all health forms in advance of arrival are not allowed to participate in the program.
 If you have any questions about our health forms, please feel free to contact our program staff at 617-353-1378.

-Before the program begins, please inform us of any medical issues or concerns so that we can provide you with the best care possible.
+Please inform us of any medical issues or concerns in the SchoolDocs online enrollment portal by May 1, 2026, so we can provide you with the best possible care.

 Disability & Access Services (DAS)